metaplex-foundation/developer-hub/src/pages/guides/setup-a-local-validator.md

 ---
-title: Using the Local Validator
+title: Setup a Local Validator
-metaTitle: Using the Local Validator
+metaTitle: Setup a Local Validator
 description: Learn how to setup a local development environment and use a local validator
 # remember to update dates also in /components/guides/index.js
-created: '08-9-2024'
+created: '11-06-2024'
-updated: '08-9-2024'
+updated: '11-06-2024'
 ---

 ## Overview